Mrkol/hw_fishes/README.md

 States are saved exactly like one would expect.

-Standard ruleset uses ~ for fishes, ; for crayfishes, . for blanks and # for rocks.
+Standard ruleset uses F for fishes, C for crayfishes, . for blanks and # for rocks.